kamu-data/kamu-cli/DEVELOPER.md

 5. Create PR, wait for tests, then merge as normal feature branch
 6. On `master` tag the latest commit with a new version: `git tag vX.Y.Z`.
 7. Push the tag to the repo: `git push origin tag vX.Y.Z`
-8. Github Actions will pick up the new tag and create a new GitHub release from it
+8. GitHub Actions will pick up the new tag and create a new GitHub release from it

 ### Minor Dependencies Update
 1. Run `cargo update` to pull in any minor updates